ChrisLiu6/Rex.AI/README.md

 Classic chrome game when your internet goes out.
 But with more features and you can watch AI play

 Installation:
-pip install pygame
+1. pip install pygame
-pip install neat-python
+2. pip install neat-python

 How to Play:
-SPACE: Jump
+1. SPACE: Jump
-DOWN ARROW: Duck/Fast Drop
+2. DOWN ARROW: Duck/Fast Drop
+3. Sound ON
+4. Have Fun!